Vital Fund – How To Apply

 - The amount requested from the Nanaimo Foundation and where it will be allocated in your expenditures

 - Name, title, and contact details of applicant

 Letter of Intent Review Process

 Foundation representatives and members of our Grants Advisory Committee will review your letter of intent for basic eligibility and fit with the Nanaimo Foundation priorities, purposes and goals.
 A representative may contact you with additional questions.

 Stage Two: Grant Application

-If the Foundation determines that, based on your letter of intent, your request aligns with our guidelines and goals, you will be invited to submit a full grant application prior to March 31st.
+If the Foundation determines that, based on your letter of intent, your request aligns with our guidelines and goals, you will be invited to submit a full grant application by April 30.

 Application Review Process

 After receipt of your application, the Foundation will review and assess your funding request.
 A Foundation representative may phone or meet with you at this stage to go over further details of your project.
 The assessment may include consultation with other funders, stakeholders and those knowledgeable in the field and/or community.

 Members of our Grants Advisory Committee will also review your application in order to provide an assessment and recommendation to the Foundation Board.
 Committee decisions are sent as recommendations for final approval by the Nanaimo Foundation’s Board of Directors.
 Final decisions on all grants rest with the Foundation, and are provided approximately 16 weeks after the application deadline date.
 You will receive written notification of the decision, along with the terms and conditions of any approved grant.

 All submitted materials become the property of the Nanaimo Foundation.